asdfjkl/neural_network_chess/README.md

 # Source Code

-Just clone this repository or directly browse the file.
+Just clone this repository or directly browse the files.
 You will find here all sources of the examples of the book.

 # About